STOPCAP M1 Programme

 Where is it taking place?

-This is being led by the MRC Clinical Trials Unit at University College London brings together the results of trials carried out worldwide
+The programme is led by the MRC Clinical Trials Unit at University College London, and brings together the results of trials carried out worldwide.

 Who is included?

 Trials that randomised men with metastatic hormone-sensitive prostate cancer.